armchair-traveller/o1-homes/README.md

 ## How would I extend this?

-While the requirements were an MVP, I built it on a solid foundation that is distributed (performant globally) and scales well (it's fine, 10 million users is not a problem) by default.
+While the requirements were an MVP, I built it on a solid foundation that is distributed (performant globally) and scales well (handles 10 million, no sweat) by default.
 Building on top of this base wouldn't be an issue, as there weren't any major shortcuts taken.
 However, a few things I would work on if I had more time and I knew I would be able to see it in production:

 1. Sentry for error logging/observability
 2. LogRocket for session replay